Himanshuranjan30/whatmypagefeeling/README.md

 ## Privacy

-- Your Gemini API key is stored locally in Chrome's secure storage
+- No personal data is stored or collected
-- No data is sent to any server except Google's Gemini API
+- Page content is sent only to Google's Gemini API for analysis
 - The extension only analyzes content when you explicitly click "Analyze Page"
+- Analysis happens in real-time and no data is retained

 ## Troubleshooting

-- **Extension not working?** Make sure you've entered a valid Gemini API key
+- **Extension not working?** Try refreshing the page and clicking analyze again
 - **No highlights appearing?** Some websites may have restrictive content security policies
-- **API errors?** Check your API key and ensure you have quota remaining
+- **API errors?** The service might be temporarily unavailable, try again in a moment

 ## Future Improvements